muggy8/improbable/have-and-havenot/ZdPimteZ.md

 "How would you feel if you were Pillow?"
 I said while gesturing for Phanna to sit up.

 "I...
 I don't know.
-Besides, wether or not Pillow's capable of feeling anything is debatable."
+Besides, whether or not Pillow's capable of feeling anything is debatable."
 Phanna protested while sitting up.

 "Let's try something else then, what are pets like in your homeworld?"
 I asked as I molded some legs on the underside of the tray using my Forgemaster ability before placing the tray on the bed in front of Phanna.